Key concepts for Azure Deployment Environments

-Learn about the key concepts and components of Azure Deployment Environments Preview.
+Learn about the key concepts and components of Azure Deployment Environments.
 This knowledge can help you more effectively deploy environments for your scenarios.

 A dev center is a collection of projects that require similar settings.
-Dev centers enable development infrastructure (dev infra) managers to:
+Dev centers enable platform engineers to:

 - Use catalogs to manage infrastructure as code (IaC) templates that are available to the projects.